 Please note that currently we do not have funding in place for a research project and, in the case that we do secure funding, there is no guarantee that all people experiencing the long-term effects of COVID-19 will be eligible to participate.
 However, please contact us if you are still experiencing long-term effects from COVID-19 infection over 3 months ago.
 A common symptom of long haul COVID-19 is extreme tiredness when you try to do anything.
-If you would be interested in participating in possible future studies, please contact us with your name, date of birth, address and specifying your interest in a post-COVID-19 study and we will add your information to our post-COVID-19 mailing list.
+If you would be interested in participating in possible future studies, please fill out the contact form with your name, date of birth, address and specifying your interest in a post-COVID-19 study and we will add your information to our post-COVID-19 mailing list.
 If you have already had a past diagnosis of ME/CFS, please let us know.

 Your details will be stored securely on the London School of Hygiene & Tropical Medicine server and will not be shared with anyone outside of the CureME research team.
 Should a project go ahead, we will contact you via the email address supplied.